Shopify/polaris/UNRELEASED-V4.md

 ### Breaking changes

 - Increased peer-dependencies on `react` and `react-dom` to 16.8.6 to enable the use of hooks ([#1525](https://github.com/Shopify/polaris-react/pull/1525))
+- We now use default imports for React.
+Applications that consume polaris using sewing-kit shall need to enable [`esModuleInterop`](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-2-7.html#support-for-import-d-from-cjs-from-commonjs-modules-with---esmoduleinterop) in their `tsconfig.json` files. ([#1523](https://github.com/Shopify/polaris-react/pull/1523))

 ### New components